 Suggested daily usage for those under 35: 30mg a day when used in combination with other antioxidants.

-Suggested daily usage for those over 35: 100mg a day of CoQ10 Ubiquinol, in addition with other antioxidants.
+Suggested daily usage for those over 35: 100mg a day of CoQ10 Ubiquinol, in addition to other antioxidants.

 Food sources: Found most abundantly in seafood and organ meats.

-One area of fertility glutathione may have an impact on is with autoimmune issues.
+In one area of fertility, glutathione may have an impact on autoimmune issues.
 Glutathione is involved in regulating the pathway that activates genes that can cause chronic inflammation.
-So in other words, it can suppress the ‘bad’ genes that trigger autoimmune issues.
-This may be helpful for those who are experiencing immunological miscarriages or if the body is rejecting your mates sperm.
+So, in other words, it can suppress the ‘bad’ genes that trigger autoimmune issues.
+This may be helpful for those who are experiencing immunological miscarriages or if the body is rejecting your mate’s sperm.